Client Education Library

 Hairballs

 As cats lick themselves, they pull loose fur out of their coats with their tongues and often swallow it.
 Cats can accumulate large volumes of hair in their stomach, leading them to vomit a hairball.
-Throwing up as a result of haircalls is usually nothing to worry about.
+A cat throwing up as a result of hairballs is usually nothing to worry about.
 But, if your cat has hairballs frequently, you may want to address this with your veterinarian.
 In some cases, hairballs can be an early sign of a gastrointestinal problem.

 Gastroenteritis